-Update September 6, 2020: At least three people claiming to know Tendo from Uganda have written emails containing links to old newspaper articles or in reference to charges his attorneys have proven via court documents he was acquitted of.
-One of those people was a self-identified “influencer” from Uganda named Manuela Pacutho Mulondo.
+Update September 6, 2020: At least three people claiming to know Tendo from Uganda have written emails containing links to old newspaper articles or referencing charges his attorneys have proven he was acquitted of via court documents.
+One of those people was a self-identified “influencer” from Uganda named M. Mulondo.

 Tendo confirmed on Sunday that he knows Mulondo.
-He said that Mulondo’s mother accused him of stealing her car, then pursued those charges in criminal court, allegedly under the influence of Uganda’s State House.
-According to the pastor, Mulondo’s aunt works for the U.S. Embassy in Uganda.
-Her brother allegedly entered into a relationship with Tendo’s ex-wife upon his arrest, imprisonment, and torture.
-Tendo alleged the family told him “they would use their aunt and the connection they have in the embassy to make sure that they would frustrate me and would never set foot in America.”
+He alleged that Mulondo’s mother accused him of stealing her car, then pursued those charges in criminal court.
+Tendo claimed the family told him “they would use their aunt and the connection they have in the embassy to make sure that they would frustrate me and would never set foot in America.”

-Mulando references false charges — namely that Steven stole her mother’s car.
-He did not.
+Mulando references charges suggesting that Tendo stole her mother’s car.
 A formal acquittal document signed by Chief Magistrate Judge Lillian Bueyana of Uganda on April 28, 2017 states: